ThatGuyChandan/blog-creating-website/README.md

     client/     # Frontend (React, Tailwind)
 ```

+## Admin Panel & User Approval
+- Visit `/admin` after logging in as the admin (email must match `ADMIN_EMAIL` in your backend `.env`).
+- Only the admin can approve or reject new user registrations.
+- Admin receives an email when a new user registers.
+- Users receive an email when their account is approved or rejected.

 ## Customization & Deployment
 - Update `.env` files for production URLs and secrets.
 - Deploy backend (e.g., Heroku, AWS, Render) and frontend (e.g., Vercel, Netlify).
 - Make sure CORS and environment variables are set correctly for production.

 ## Summary
-BlogWeb is a full-featured, modern blog platform with secure authentication, rich content editing, image uploads, and search.
+BlogWeb is a full-featured, modern blog platform with secure authentication, admin approval, email notifications, rich content editing, image uploads, and search.
 Easily extensible for AI features, comments, and more.